jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 The generator is now poised at the end of the second execution of ``yield``, where ``n`` has the value just yielded through ``next()``.
-We'll move on swiftly to the Java implementation.
+We'll move on swiftly to the Java implementation of frames.

 Java Frame and Execution Loop